Posted on

-We don’t construct the database queries using the string formatting due to security problems.
-SQL injection attacks stem from lack of escapes and building queries from given strings.
+We avoid constructing database queries using string formatting to prevent security issues.
+SQL injection attacks stem from a lack of proper escaping and building queries directly from untrusted input strings.

-We use parameter passing to database engine, e.g.
+Instead, we use parameter passing to the database engine.
+For example:

 SELECT * FROM people WHERE name = ?

-and use this query and pass the parameters /separately/ to the database.
-All databases support this kind of queries.
+We send this query and the parameters separately to the database.
+Most modern database systems support this approach.

 db_result = cursor.execute(query, params)

-However, when debugging the queries, we may need to see the actual queries sent to the database. (e.g. when the data types may be important, when we need to have integer values for a column but get string values etc.)
+However, when debugging, we may need to see the actual queries sent to the database—for instance, when data types are important or when we suspect a column is receiving a string instead of an integer.

-In these cases, instead of constructing the query, we can use a switch in Python (> 3.3)
+In these cases, rather than manually reconstructing the query, we can use the set_trace_callback feature available in Python 3.3 and later:

 connection.set_trace_callback(print)